Scroll to content

 Wyndham Primary School takes part in Operation Encompass – This means that information from the police/social care regarding domestic incidents is shared with school.
 Therefore we can ensure that children are readily supported in school.

-The school lead for Operation Encompass is Tonya Pattison.
+The school lead for Operation Encompass is Lizzie Tetley (Attendance and Welfare Officer).

 To find out more about Operation Encompass, click the link below.